cjdg/mspBOT/README.md

 mspBOT
 ======

-A project fro embedding TI MSP430 Microcontroller into a small robot controller
+A project for embedding TI MSP430 Microcontroller into a small robot controller